jeslsy/jeslsy/README.md

 <h4>💟 About Me</h4>
 <p>

-- I hope to work as a `data engineer`.
+- I hope to work as a `software engineer`.
 - I am someone who is passionate about things that spark my `curiosity`🧐.
 </p>